-How I Packed for the long Road Trip
+How to Pack for long Road Trip

-Our trip took place during the end of September and ended in the beginning of October during the weird phase of ‘it’s meant to be Spring but not yet Spring’ season.
+Our trip took place during the end of September and ended at the beginning of October during the weird phase of ‘it’s meant to be Spring but not yet Spring’ season.
 The difficulty?
 Having to fit everything into a weekend bag for 11 days!

 So tiny it can fit for only three days worth of clothing.

 Checking the weather in each town is a start; giving an overview of what to expect.

 Dresses!
 I sincerely miss wearing them.
 I’m sure the temperatures are climbing in hot numbers and remember, one bag each.
 Our boot is small and we have lots to take with.

 Don’t listen to me when I give weather advice.
 I made the mistake thinking summer has arrived with my clothing all rolled up bearing my skin for the “so-called” sun.

 Zipped up to the brim with everything besides a raincoat and another long top or two.

 But what was in your bag, to begin with?